Inedo/inedo-docs/Content/proget/feeds/conan/howto-conan-publish.md

 ---
-title: "HOWTO: Create a Private Repository for Conan Packages in ProGet"
+title: "HOWTO: Create and Publish Conan Packages to a Private Repository in ProGet"
 order: 2
 ---